Pennsylvania Department of Health

 Findings include:

 1) The facility is unable to retroactively correct the cited issue.
-Resident R4 has since been issued the private pay room rate increase.
-Resident R4 was discharged from the facility on 04/18/2025 and relocated at another local skilled nursing facility, before the room rate increase took effect.
+Resident R1 was discharged from the facility on 05/15/2025 and relocated to another skilled nursing facility.

 2) Remaining residents were reviewed to identify any potential similar situation.
-None could immediately be identified, as currently there are no private pay residents residing within the facility.
-In March 2025, two other private pay residents did receive the initial notice of the private pay room rate increase and chose to relocate to other facilities, before that new rate took effect.
+None could immediately be identified, as currently there are no residents residing within the facility, requesting a transfer to another facility.

 Results will be reviewed by the QA Committee for 2 months, then reevaluated.